rogeramitchell/slds-knockout-table-form/README.md

 - Bind array with repeat of tr elements
 - Create validations on input values accepted
 - Update src for Knockout to minified version

+## Notes from 6/26/2016

+Need to work on the how to manipulate how **Start Date** will iterate across the months displayed in the table.
+This is a combination of using a helper function to define the **Month YYYY** label with the changes that occur to **Number of Months**.